Demon's Souls (2020 video game): Development

 In 2016, Hidetaka Miyazaki, the director of the original Demon's Souls, acknowledged the demand for developing a remake but said that because the intellectual property (IP) belonged to Sony, the inception of such a project would depend on their desire to do so.
-After Miyazaki and FromSoftware, the development studio of the original game, gave their approval, Bluepoint Games began development of a remake following completion of its 2018 remake of Shadow of the Colossus.
-Japan Studio, who assisted with the development of the original game, also assisted Bluepoint Games for the remake.
+Japan Studio and Bluepoint Games began development of a remake following completion of their 2018 remake of Shadow of the Colossus.
+Japan Studio assisted with the development of the original game.
 Japan Studio's Gavin Moore, best known for his work on Puppeteer, served as the creative director for the project.
 A core goal was to remain true to the original while making adjustments in line with the more advanced hardware.
 Using the original art assets, music and level design as a blueprint, the team wanted to "finetune" the experience so it would appeal to players accustomed to modern games.

 The score of the original game was recorded digitally and this presented difficulties in updating it for a modern remake.
 As such, the original score was redone in the style of Shunsuke Kida's original work, utilizing a full orchestra and choir.
 The voice acting was redone, with many of the original cast returning to both re-record their old lines and voice new dialogue.
 The motion capture animations were also redone.
 The game utilizes the haptic functionality of the DualSense controller giving the feeling of [metal striking metal] or to aid in the timing parries.
 The game ships with two visual modes: "cinematic mode" running at a native 4K resolution, at 30 frames per second and "performance mode" with a dynamic 4K at 60 frames per second.
 Despite earlier statements, Demon's Souls does not support ray tracing.
 Though a recurring request was the realization of a supposed sixth zone represented by a broken teleport stone in the original, the team decided to leave the game's number of worlds as is.
 At one point the team considered making an "Easy Mode" but ultimately decided it was not their place to add something that would fundamentally alter the game's balance.